-Key Performance Indicators (KPIs)
+Key performance indicators (KPIs)

 A defined set of KPIs for the securitisation transaction are set out in the Programme Documentation.
+An extract of these is shown in note 10 of the financial statements.

-The Board is responsible for assessing the risk of irregularities, whether caused by fraud or error in the financial reporting and ensuring that the processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.
+The board is responsible for assessing the risk of irregularities, where caused by fraud or error in the financial reporting and ensuring that the processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.